eclipse-platform/eclipse.platform.releng.aggregator/README.md

 Eclipse Platform Project committers should also read [Automated Platform Builds](http://wiki.eclipse.org/Platform-releng/Automated_Platform_Build "Automated Platform Builds").

-Release Engineers should also be familiar with other documents on the [Releng Wiki](http://wiki.eclipse.org/Category:Eclipse_Platform_Releng "Releng Wiki")
+Release Engineers should also be familiar with other documents on the [Releng Wiki](http://wiki.eclipse.org/Category:Eclipse_Platform_Releng "Releng Wiki").

 License
 -------